jk1dd/voluntellme/README.md

 The VolunTellMe app allows visitors to see the volunteer work happening around them, and be inspired.
 By providing a way to view and search the many, many places where fellow citizens are working in service, this app is aimed at increasing the drive of everyone to make this country and world a better place to live.

 For the best experience, see the [live application on Heroku](https://voluntellme.herokuapp.com/).
+[Or, see it hosted on Amazon s3](http://voluntellme.s3-website-us-west-1.amazonaws.com/)!

 On the "Information" tab (also the root path), users can see resources and information about getting involved.